SolSaviour/INFO1112-Materials/Week 2/intermediate_commands.md

 The easy way to remember this is to pretend it's counting in binary.
 With each positive increase in the integer, the permissions are changed "binary-like".

 [This](https://www.linuxscrew.com/chmod-777) is a great site which explains permissions really well.

+### Umask

+Files: 666 - 022 = 644.
+The owner can read and modify the files.
+Group and others can only read the files.
+Directories: 777 - 022 = 755.The owner can cd into the directory, and list, read, modify, create or delete the files in the directory.
+Group and others can cd into the directory and list and read the files.